Skip to Content

 Pouring Liquid Fertilizer

 Don’t fertilize when not necessary.
-It’s easy to assume that all plants need a feeding now and again, but now that you know you can overdo it, you should make sure your soil needs it in the first place.
+It’s easy to assume that all plants need feeding now and again, but over-fertilizing can be harmful.

 Fertilizer burn can be caused by any sort of nutrient chemical, but nitrogen is the most likely culprit.
-It can be very helpful to know which fertilizers have nitrogen in the first place so you can avoid overdoing it.
+It can be very helpful to know which fertilizers have nitrogen so you can avoid overdoing it.

 This is especially a concern when using natural fertilizers that don’t have precise ingredient lists or ratios on the label.